freeeve/markov/readme.md

 ## markov chains in neo4j
-people have shown interest in doing some markov chain stuff in neo4j. here's an example unmanaged extension for some markov operations.
+an example unmanaged extension for some markov chain operations.

 ### usage example:
+/markov/chains returns an array of all paths up to a length (node ids), and their probability /markov/results returns an array of start/end node ids, and their probability (sum of all paths)

+You give them a cypher statement to get the start nodes, and a length.

 #### graph looks like this:
 ```